microchip-pic-avr-examples/pic16f15276-cnano-spi-io-expander-host-mplab-mcc/README.md

   <img width=auto height=auto src="images/HardwareSetup.png">
 </p>

+***Note: In order to use on-board mechanical switch, timer is used to avoid the debouncing.
+Thereby, timer input pin RC3 and pin RB5 (on-board switch), need to be shorted using a jumper.
+The usage of jumper is required as RB5 pin cannot be selected as timer input through PPS feature of the PIC16F15276 microcontroller.***

 ## Operation

 *	Make the hardware connections as shown in the Hardware Setup.
 Power up the Curiosity Nano board using micro-USB cable.